12 releases

 - IDEAL: In a perfect world, Rust would have a framework that is as easy to use as Ruby on Rails.
 It would be easy to learn, easy to use, and easy to maintain.
 It would be fast, secure, and reliable.
 It would be extensible and customizable.
 It would be a joy to use.

 - REALITY: Rust is a powerful language, but it is not easy to use.
 It is not easy to learn, and it is not easy to maintain.
-It is not fast, secure, or reliable.
-It is not extensible or customizable.
-It is not a joy to use even though it is the most loved programming language on stack overflow.
+It is not fast to build with, even though it is secure, there is no framework that is as easy to use as Ruby on Rails.
+Rust is still the most loved programming language.

 Rusty Road is a framework written in Rust that is based on Ruby on Rails.
 It is designed to provide the familiar conventions and ease of use of Ruby on Rails, while also taking advantage of the performance and efficiency of Rust.